Last Updated on June 24, 2022 by Editor

-WHY GO: Small town Exeter NH, home to the venerable prep school, Phillips-Exeter, will charm you to pieces.
-And, it will also provide an enlightening glimpse of our Founding Father’s debate over what makes “a more perfect union” at the American Independence Museum.
+WHY GO: Although there are not a gazillion things to do in Exeter NH, home to the venerable prep school, Phillips-Exeter, what is here will provide an enlightening glimpse of our Founding Father’s debate over what makes “a more perfect union.”

-From one of the oldest Country Stores in America, to exotic creatures from the Gulf Of Maine, to the Hotel that hosted a world-famous Peace Treaty – this Getaway stands on its own as a true Patriotic New England escape.
+Yes, the American Independence Museum in Exeter will certainly fill in the blanks when it comes to the founding of the United States.
+But head out of town, to the rest of the Seacoast Region, for one of the oldest Country Stores in America, exotic creatures from the Gulf Of Maine, and the Hotel that hosted a world-famous Peace Treaty.
+This Getaway stands on its own as a true Patriotic New England escape.
 But add Portsmouth to get the very most out of a Seacoast NH discovery tour.

 TOUR: American Independence Museum, Exeter